Ole Miss vs. Liberty NCAA Football Odds, Plays and Insights | November 6, 2021

 - Ole Miss is 4-3 against the spread and 6-2 overall in games when it puts up more than 17.8 points.

-- In games that Ole Miss churns out more than 300 yards, the team is 4-2 against the spread and 6-1 overall.
+- When Ole Miss churns out more than 300.0 yards, the team is 4-2 against the spread and 6-1 overall.

 - The Rebels have six giveaways this season, while the Flames have 10 takeaways .